 It’s not at all unusual that a theme park has multiple locations throughout the world.
 Disney has a total of 12 theme parks, Six Flags has 26 and Universal has four.

-But only die-hard fans know that Dollywood, despite its unique appearance on the surface, also has a sister park located 700 miles away in Branson, Mo., and it goes by the name of Silver Dollar City.
+But only die-hard fans know that Dollywood, despite its unique appearance on the surface, also has a sister park located 700 miles away in Branson, Mo.
+And it goes by the name of Silver Dollar City.

 Now if that name sounds familiar, there’s a reason.

-Hershend Family Entertainment used to be sole owner and operator of our beloved Pigeon Forge theme park before Dolly Parton stepped in as partner in 1986.
+Hershend Family Entertainment used to be sole owner and operator of our beloved Pigeon Forge theme park before Dolly Parton stepped in as a partner in 1986.
 That’s when the Pigeon Forge location officially became known as “Dollywood”.

 Today, Dollywood is operated as a partnership between the Parton and Hershend ownership.